Quantum key distribution with correlated sources: Acknowledgements

 \section{Acknowledgements}

-We thank Guillermo Currás Lorenzo for very valuable discussions.
+We thank Guillermo Currás-Lorenzo and Álvaro Navarrete for very valuable discussions.
+We also sincerely thank an anonymous referee for finding a mistake in a previous version of this manuscript.
 This work was supported by the Spanish Ministry of Economy and Competitiveness (MINECO), the Fondo Europeo de Desarrollo Regional (FEDER) through the grant TEC2017-88243-R, and the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 675662 (project QCALL).
 K.T. acknowledges support from JSPS KAKENHI Grant Numbers JP18H05237 18H05237 and JST-CREST JPMJCR 1671.